 • Wave period and height: Storm-induced waves can have different periods and heights, influencing the species of fish that are more likely to be present.
 Some fish are more active in rough surf, while others prefer calmer waters.

-See also How to Master Reading a Beach for Successful Surf Fishing
+See also How to Master the 200 Yard Cast for Epic Surf Fishing Success

 The Benefits And Drawbacks Of Post-Storm Surf Conditions